adrianmrit/mom/README.md

 - `required`: Whether the file is required or not.
 Defaults to `true`.
 - `overwrite`: Whether the variables defined in the file should overwrite the ones defined in the file.
 Defaults to `false`.
+- `into`: If set, the variables will be loaded with the prefix defined in this property.
+For example, if the `into` property is set to `MY_`, the variable `VAR` defined in the file will be available as `MY_VAR`.
+Can be used together with `overwrite`.

 The `required` and `overwrite` properties are particularly useful to allow users to define their own environment variables without having to modify the task file.
+The `into` property is useful to avoid conflicts between environment variables defined in different files.

 Examples: